 Considerations for Setting a Positive Tone on the First Day

 - Begin with enthusiasm.
-Early in a course, communicating great enthusiasm for teaching and for the content of the course may be even more important than communicating expertise (see video: Teaching with Enthusiasm and Teacher Presence).
+Early in a course, communicating great enthusiasm for teaching and for the content of the course may be even more important than communicating expertise (see video: Teacher Presence).

 - Welcome & introduce the class.
 Write a welcome statement on the board/screen, greet students as they arrive, state your name, and briefly describe the big ideas of the class in a way that "hooks" their interests (see video: Welcoming Students on the First Day, Iowa State University).
 Also consider using multimedia tools such as an introductory video or a Prezi with pre-recorded audio via Relay 5 (see Lecture Capture and Podcasting for tips).

 - Introduce yourself.
 Tell a short personal story relating why you are passionate about the content and teaching.
 A brief history of how you got involved in the subject area, how it applies to life, or how it has applied to you can help less motivated students see the practical application of the content.

 - Allow the class to introduce themselves to one another.
-Help students begin to establish a sense of community (see Creating Classroom Connections online video module.)
+Help students begin to establish a sense of community.
 Whether the activity is done with the entire group (in smaller classes) or in divided groups (in larger classes), arrange chairs so that students can make eye contact with each other and you.
 A simple guided introduction could include having students share their name, class year and major, and respond to a prompt about the course topic or their prior knowledge/experience with it.
 For other icebreaker ideas, see The Most Important Day, HCC.

 - Learn student names.
-While not always possible in large classes, reviewing the photo roster (via Web4U) and making some attempts will go a long way (see: Not Quite 101 Ways to Learning Students' Names, U. of Virginia).
+While not always possible in large classes, reviewing the photo roster (via Web4U) and making some attempts will go a long way.
 To help learn the pronunciation of students' names, see: PronounceNames.com.